Curling at the 2022 Winter Olympics – Qualification: Qualification System

-The 2022 Winter Olympics is scheduled to feature ten-team fields for each of the three tournaments (men's, women's, and mixed doubles).
+The 2022 Winter Olympics is scheduled to feature ten team fields for each of the three tournaments (men's, women's, and mixed doubles).
 This will be an increase from the eight-team mixed doubles field in 2018.

-Prior to the COVID-19 pandemic, nations were to earn Olympic Qualification Points based on their performance at the 2020 and 2021 World Curling Championships.
+Prior to the COVID-19 pandemic, nations were to earn Olympic Qualification Points based on their performance in the 2020 and 2021 World Curling Championships.
 China (as the host nation) will receive an automatic berth in each discipline.
 The top seven other nations in the Olympic Qualification Point list for each discipline were also to receive positions in the Olympics.
 The remaining two positions in each tournament were to be awarded to the winners of an Olympic Qualification Event in late 2021.

-This system was amended after 2020 World Curling Championships were cancelled due to the pandemic.
+This system was amended after the 2020 World Curling Championships were cancelled due to the pandemic.
 Now only the 2021 world championship results are used for automatic qualification.
 The top six nations in the 2021 men's and women's world championships qualified for the Olympics, and the top seven nations in the 2021 World Mixed Doubles Curling Championship also qualified.
 China qualified for all three Olympic tournaments as the host nation.
 The remaining positions in the Olympic tournament will be awarded to the top nations in Olympic Qualification Events to be held in late 2021.
 All nations that qualified for world championships in 2020 or 2021 but have not already qualified for the Olympics will be eligible to compete in the Olympic Qualification Events, in addition to the top two (men's and women's) or three (mixed doubles) qualifiers in a Pre-Qualifier Event that is open to all other nations.